 What does Maryville University offer?

-Seeking a Master of Business Administration (MBA) Degree remains one of the prime ways of preparing to move into a leading business role, or to begin one’s own organization.
+Seeking an online Master of Business Administration (MBA) Degree remains one of the prime ways of preparing to move into a leading business role, or to begin one’s own organization.
 In today’s business environment, however, there are a few additional stipulations that come along with this education.
 Namely, candidates shouldn’t let their chosen degree programs get too academic, and removed from the soft skills that contribute so greatly to progress in the enterprise world.

 Maryville University’s MBA program has been designed with everyday work in mind.
 Faculty use relevant and current conditions in global workplaces, teaching through practice, rather than hypothetical.
 Concentrations such as management and project management are especially focused on dealing with others in productive ways, an approach in line with what modern professionals need to succeed.